 - Discussing the evaluation’s purpose and how its information will be used.

-- And a final method of evaluation – using multiple measures to gather information about outcomes.
+- Using multiple measures to gather information about outcomes.

 - In organizations, changes may occur in decision-making, leadership pipelines, shared vision, alignment of activities and strategy, and key business indicators.